binguimath/binguimath.github.io/Pages/Classical.md

 [pdf](https://binguimath.github.io/Pages/Classical/1929%20von%20Neumann_General%20eigenvalue%20theory%20of%20Hermitian%20functional%20operators_GPT.pdf)

-> The spectral theory for unbounded Hermitian operators was established.
+> The spectral theory for unbounded Hermitian operators was developed.
 In my opinion, this is THE most important mathematical paper by von Neumann.

 - 1929 von Neumann.
 Zur Algebra der Funktionaloperationen und Theorie der normalen Operatoren.
 (On the Algebra of Functional Operations and the Theory of Normal Operators.)
 [tex](https://binguimath.github.io/Pages/Classical/1929%20von%20Neumann_On%20the%20Algebra%20of%20Functional%20Operations%20and%20the%20Theory%20of%20Normal%20Operators_GPT.tex)